 Have a question that isn’t answered below?
-Please feel free to submit it here.
+Please feel free to email it to firstname.lastname@example.org.

 - What is a preprint?

 - What constitutes a preprint and when should I submit my work as a preprint?

 - Why do people use preprints?
 What is their value?

 - Can a preprint help my journal submission?